-- Clear communication with parents/carers about the importance of keeping their children safe whilst they are at home, including appropriate supervision, both in the 'real world' and online - System in place for pupils to alert safeguarding team if at risk, using Purple Mash or Teams Calls - Regular review to monitor whether risk is increasing by pupil remaining at home and provision of school place if required
+- Clear communication with parents/carers about the importance of keeping their children safe whilst they are at home, including appropriate supervision, both in the 'real world' and online - System in place for pupils to alert safeguarding team if at risk email/phone/chat function on teams.
+Staff have advice and guidance on how to respond to alerts. - Regular review to monitor whether risk is increasing by pupil remaining at home and provision of school place if required. - Regular contact with all vulnerable families from the pastoral team in terms of access to learning, provision of laptops and food parcels.